live-composer/live-composer-page-builder/readme.txt

 Stable tag: 1.4.6
 License: GPLv3

-Front-end page builder for WordPress with drag and drop editing.
-Build PRO responsive websites and landing pages.
-Visually customize any page element.
+Page builder for WordPress with drag and drop header/footer editing, responsive settings, and animations.
+Compatible with Gutenberg block editor.

 == Description ==